Velocidex/Training/modules/filesystem_forensics/parsing.md

 # Parsing

-## Processing and analysing evidence on the endpoint
+## Processing and analyzing evidence on the endpoint

 ---